-Bringing together the joy of colour with bold and creative shapes, this exhibition celebrates the versatility of clay in expressive statement ceramics with three high profile makers.
+Bringing together the joy of colour with bold and creative shapes, this exhibition celebrates the versatility of clay as seen in expressive statement ceramics.
+The show features recent work by three high profile makers.

-“This show has enabled me to work towards a body of work that is full of joy in making and an affirmation of what I love doing.
+“This body of work is full of joy in making and an affirmation of what I love doing.
 I know the pieces well and there are challenges in each vessel.” –Tanya Gomez

 Richard Wilson interprets the beauty of the creative world around us through patterns and colours, using pots as three-dimensional canvases.
-Introducing works that explore a simplicity of form, with egg shaped or straight sided bowls, in this exhibition he will be showcasing decoration using iron pigment he has collected from the cliffs at West Bay upon matt surfaces.
+Through works that explore a simplicity of form he will showcase decoration created using iron pigment he collected from the cliffs at West Bay.

-“Decoration is the journey I take to balance colour and design to the pot the slips I use I treat like oil paints using different shape brushes to create shapes and pattern and a slip trailer to draw on top.” –Richard Wilson
+“Decoration is the journey I take to balance colour and design.
+I treat the slips like oil paints, using different brushes to create shapes and pattern, and draw with a slip trailer on top.” –Richard Wilson

 Together these artists present a show full of diversity, colour, expression and craftsmanship.

 Discover the unique and captivating world of Alasdair Neil and Sally MacDonell in their upcoming ceramic exhibition at Contemporary Ceramics.